-The WSLH is the statutorily-designated public health laboratory for the State of Wisconsin.
+The WSLH is designated by statute to be the public health laboratory for the State of Wisconsin.
 As such it has unique responsibilities for supporting the efforts of local, state and federal public health agencies to protect the health of all.
-PHI may be used by the WSLH and/or disclosed to other public health entities or legal authorities without your authorization when it is used to prevent or control disease, injury or disability or other for health oversight activities.
-Examples include: (a) reporting test results that may indicate a food or communicable disease outbreak; (b) providing data for local health departments to investigate potential health problem such as may occur in a day care center or nursing home; (c) alerting public health officials of unusual test results that may be an indicator of an emerging disease in our state such as Hantavirus or West Nile Virus; (d) conducting epidemiological investigations to determine the effectiveness of one laboratory procedures compared with another.
+PHI may be used by the WSLH and/or disclosed to other public health entities or legal authorities without your authorization when it is used to prevent or control disease, injury or disability or for other health oversight activities.
+Examples include: (a) reporting test results that may indicate a food or communicable disease outbreak; (b) providing data for local health departments to investigate potential health problem such as may occur in a day care center or nursing home; (c) alerting public health officials of unusual test results that may be an indicator of an emerging disease in our state such as hantavirus or West Nile virus; (d) conducting epidemiological investigations to determine the effectiveness of one laboratory procedure compared with another.

 There are several other circumstances, often under the requirement of law, where we may disclose your PHI without obtaining your authorization.
 These include:

-Victims of Abuse, Neglect, or Domestic Violence – WSLH is required by law to report any suspected abuse of a child, and are permitted to report suspected abuse of an adult.
+Victims of Abuse, Neglect, or Domestic Violence—WSLH is required by law to report any suspected abuse of a child, and is permitted to report suspected abuse of an adult.

 Uses and disclosures of your health information that you may object to or refuse: